25prabhu10/notes/docs/Concepts/Application_Security/SameOrigin_Policy.md

   - Secure cross-origin communications between cooperating origins
   - Send strings and arbitrarily complicated data cross-origin
   - Useful features:
     - "Structured clone" algorithm used for complicated objects.
 Handles cycles.
-Can't handle object instances, functions, DOM nodes.
+Can't handle object instances, functions, DOM nodes
     - "Transferable objects" allow transferring ownership of an object.
-It becomes unusable (neutered) in the context it was sent from.
+It becomes unusable (neutered) in the context it was sent from

 ## Same-Origin and Same-Site